 The sweet desserts look good: choux chantilly (cream puffs filled with whipped cream, €3,10), crème de marron vanillée (chestnut spread with vanilla, €2,80), baba au rhum with whipped cream (€4,60)…

-But cheese is what we’re more interested in.
+But the cheese selection is what we are more interested in.

 Blue cheese (bleu d’Auvergne, €2,60), camembert (€2,60), goat’s cheese (€2,60)… The hubs’ most favorite cheese is also available: Pont l’Évêque (€2,60).